SiftScience/sift-android/README.md

 <a name="submitting_an_issue"></a>
 ## Submitting an issue

-If you find issues please create an issue.
+If you find problems or issues with the SDK please create an issue.
 We ask you provide the following in your submission.

 - Context: Explain how you discovered this issue, include steps to reproduce, and code samples.